 Averages hide drift.
 Cohorts show what's happening now.
 Use cohorts to answer:

 Programs can look strong on acquisition and still fail on declines.
 Involuntary churn from payment failure accounts for 20 to 40% of all sustainer cancellations.
-Credit card failure rates run around 13% versus roughly 1% for bank transfer — and in North America, 82.6% of recurring gifts are on credit cards.
+Credit card failure rates run around 13% versus roughly 1% for bank transfer — and in North America, the majority of recurring gifts are processed via credit card, with published estimates ranging from 73% to over 90% depending on the platform and donor base.
 A real ROI model includes:

 Advanced recovery processes can push collection rates from the 70 to 80% industry standard to 90 to 98%.
 Then you decide where to invest: better payment methods, save calls, onboarding changes.